 A common challenge with the traditional marketing departments is the lack of experienced sales professionals on the team.
 Sales cannot be made in a boardroom or on a dry erase board.
 Sales is done face to face, belly to belly, sales professional to customer.
 An experienced sales professional knows what works and what falls short.
 Career marketing professionals often rely on polls, industry analysis and charts when designing a strategy.
 What this approach lacks is the real-life experience that only sales experience can offer.

 When experienced sales professionals are employed as sales marketing specialists, they bring the crucial missing piece that can make or break a marketing plan.
-This eliminates the delay in getting feedback from the sales force and can greatly increase both the original marketing plan as well as any needed revisions.
+This eliminates the delay in getting feedback from the sales force and can greatly assist in creating the original marketing plan as well as reducing the need for revisions.

 Multiple Career Paths